home-assistant/companion.home-assistant/docs/troubleshooting/setup.md

 ## App crashes on set up

 If you are running Home Assistant 0.110 and the app crashes after clicking "continue" during set up, you need to add values for `internal_url` and `external_url`.
 This can be done through the user interface (Configuration>General).
+If you do not see this section, you may need to turn on "Advanced Mode" from your profile page first.
 If these fields are disabled it is likely you have have your configuration stored in `configuration.yaml`, in this case add the entries under `homeassistant:` i.e.:

 ```yaml
 homeassistant: